• Skip to primary navigation

 • ×

-Home » Recipes » Breakfast » Muffins
+Home » Recipes » Recipes » Breakfast » Muffins

-Double Chocolate Muffins
+Double Chocolate Chip Muffins Recipe

-Published by Melissa on April 28, 2022 | Updated June 10, 2022 | 78 Comments
+Published by Melissa on April 28, 2022 | Updated October 29, 2025 | 80 Comments

 Jump to Recipe

-Eating chocolate muffins for breakfast feels a little decadent, but baking them with whole wheat flour makes me feel a little better about treating my family to these Whole Wheat Chocolate Chip Muffins.
+Eating chocolate muffins for breakfast feels a little decadent, but baking them with whole wheat flour makes me feel a better about treating my family to these Whole Wheat Chocolate Chip Muffins.

 Update: We’ve been making these double chocolate muffins for years.
 They’re a favorite of my husband, so I’ve updated this post with new tips and photos!

-How to Make Double Chocolate Muffins
+How to Make This Double Chocolate Chip Muffins Recipe

 This recipe is adapted from King Arthur Flour’s Golden Chocolate Chip Muffins Recipe.

 Before you get started, all of the ingredients should be at room temperature so they blend properly.
 This way, the muffins will bake to be big beautiful bakery style muffins.
+It really makes a huge difference in the structure of the muffins!

 As with any muffin, only mix the batter until it’s just combined.
 It should not be over-mixed, and leaving a few lumps in the batter is totally fine.